hustler-z/hustler/docs/peripherals/pcie.rst

 PCI uses a shared parallel bus architecture, in which the PCI host and all devices share a common set of address, data, and control lines.

-PCI Express is based on point-to-point topology, with seperate serial links connecting every devices to the root complex (host).
+PCI Express is based on point-to-point topology, with separate serial links connecting every devices to the root complex (host).

 PCI Express bus link supports full-duplex communication between any two endpoints, with